 With effective treatment such as ABA, students with TBI can and do make significant progress in regaining skills and becoming more independent.
 ABA is also effective at reducing the challenging behaviors exhibited by students with brain injury so they can participate fully within their families and communities.
 By utilizing ABA within a multidisciplinary team of professionals, many of the students can make meaningful gains in academics, social skills, vocational skills, and using replacement skills for challenging behaviors.
 In spite of the significant challenges that accompany a diagnosis of TBI, there is much cause for hope.

 By Jennifer Silber-Carr, Ph.D., BCBA-D

-May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
-Founded more than 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
-In addition to the May Center School for Brain Injury and Neurobehavioral Disorders, May Institute operates four schools for children and adolescents with ASD and other developmental disabilities.
-For more information, call 800-778-7601, or visit www.mayinstitute.org.
+May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis and evidence-based interventions, serving autistic individuals and those with other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
+Founded nearly 70 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
+In addition to its school for children and adolescents with brain injury and neurobehavioral disorders, May Institute operates five schools for children and adolescents with ASD and other developmental disabilities.
+For more information, call 800.778.7601 or visit www.mayinstitute.org.